 Another option for those who don’t enjoy tedious spreadsheets is apps that help track inventory.
 Some will integrate with your ecommerce platform of choice such as Shopify.
 There may be some limitations since they’re more of a boilerplate product than a tailored solution.

 How 3PL solutions improve your inventory — beyond tracking

 3PL companies must excel at inventory tracking but also do much more than help ecommerce businesses track their goods.
-Learn how 3PLs handle critical tasks that affect your supply chain and logistics strategy.
+Learn how 3PLs handle critical tasks that affect your logistics strategy and can bring supply chain optimizations.

 Integrated inventory solutions